jootse84/jootse84.github.io/_posts/2017-03-19-lsh-for-finding-document-similarity.md

 ![alt lsh]({{ site.url }}/assets/images/lsh_post/bear.jpg)

-For our script we choose to extract the semantic space from the document content.
+For our script we chose to extract the semantic space from the document content.
 The script goes through each document word by word and updates the vector representation of the document by adding its semantic relation weight value.
 Of course, it discards irrelevant words like prepositions or articles.

 In addition of the semantic value, we also take into account the [entropy](https://www.quora.com/What-is-high-entropy-data) of each word, grading and updating the word's weight by its ambiguity and uninformativeness.
-A not very relevant word should have a high entropy, which will reverberate in a small update of the document vector representation.
+A not very relevant word should have a high entropy, which will manifest ifself in a small update of the document vector representation.

 # Calculating similarities